MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-certificate-based-authentication.md

 ---
 title: How to configure Microsoft Entra certificate-based authentication
-description: Topic that shows how to configure Microsoft Entra certificate-based authentication in Microsoft Entra ID
+description: Topic that shows how to configure Microsoft Entra certificate-based authentication in Microsoft Entra ID.

 ms.service: entra-id
 ms.subservice: authentication